 The minister confirmed that he was contacted by one of the journalists working for the Sydney Morning Herald over the weekend in several emails.
 This was Michael Ruffles who is a news desk editor with the publication.

-He co-authored the articles on Captain Thammanat with the Investigation Editor of the newspaper Michael Evans.
+He co-authored the articles on Captain Thamanat with the Investigation Editor of the newspaper Michael Evans.
 ‘Earlier, I was contacted by Michael Ruffles, and I told him this was old news.
 He sent me several emails.
 We have to check to which network Michael belongs, he said referring to his suggestion that the article was written or instigated in Thailand.

 Government colleagues tightlipped on the affair

-Captain Thammanat’s government colleagues have been careful and restrained in their comments on the controversial article.
+Captain Thamanat’s government colleagues have been careful and restrained in their comments on the controversial article.
 Deputy Prime Minister Prawit Wongsuwon as with Deputy Prime Minister Wissanu Krea-ngam and Interior Minister Anupong Paochinda stressed that this was a personal matter for the junior minister to handle and did not impact the government.